A multi-zone HVAC system is ideal for multi-story homes that have any or all of the following:

 The control panel regulates various temperatures in the house by activating dampers in the HVAC system.
 These dampers work like a valve system — opening and closing the air flow to your zones.
 Once the desired temperature is reached in that zone, the thermostat will alert the dampers to close and stop the air flow.

 While it may seem complex, a multi-zone system makes it easy to regulate your energy use and save you money.
-The U.S. Department of Energy estimates that HVAC system zoning can save homeowners up to 30 percent on a typical heating and cooling bill.
-A zoned system also allows you to regulate energy use in less frequently used areas in your home by setting them to a warmer temperature in the summer and a cooler temperature in the winter.
+The U.S. Department of Energy estimates that HVAC zone control can save homeowners up to 30 percent on a typical heating and cooling bill.
+An air conditioning zoning system also allows you to regulate energy use in less frequently used areas in your home by setting them to a warmer temperature in the summer and a cooler temperature in the winter.
 That means your system works more efficiently to lower your energy bill.

 Extra control and comfort